-The BSP build script file is responsible to invoke the third-party C toolchain (compiler and linker) to produce the final executable file (application.out).
+The BSP build script file is used to invoke the third-party C toolchain (compiler and linker) to produce the final executable file (application.out).

-The build script must implement the following specification:
+The build script must comply with the following specification:

-- On Windows operating system, it is a Windows batch file named build.bat. - On Mac OS X or Linux operating systems, it is a shell script named build.sh, with execution permission enabled. - On error, the script must end with a non zero exit code. - On success - The executable must be copied to the file application.out in the directory from where the script has been executed. - The script must end with zero exit code.
+- On Windows operating system, it is a Windows batch file named build.bat. - On Mac OS X or Linux operating systems, it is a shell script named build. sh, with execution permission enabled. - On error, the script must end with a non zero exit code. - On success - The executable must be copied to a file named application.out in the directory from where the script has been executed. - The script must end with zero exit code.